 Mental illness is a major issue for South Asian men as well as the new generation of British Asian men.

-According to the India’s National Institute of Mental Health & Neuro Sciences report, working Indian men aged between 30-49 have the highest occurrence of mental health disorders.
+According to India’s National Institute of Mental Health & Neuro Sciences report, working Indian men aged between 30-49 have the highest occurrence of mental health disorders.

 British Asian men in the UK are less likely to engage with mental health services and treatment than British counterparts.

 South Asian culture tends to place men as the dominant gender and therefore, admitting to mental health issues quickly results in men seeing themselves as some kind of masculine failure.
-Because a mental illness can easily project them as weak and unable to fit into the expected ‘norm’.
+Because mental illness can easily project them as weak and unable to fit into the expected ‘norm’.

 The same outlook is instilled in British Asian men especially in homes where the men are still the main breadwinners and where mental health awareness is severely lacking.